 SAPR is also responsible for providing sexual assault prevention and response trainings in order to maintain compliance with the National Collegiate Athletics Assocation (NCAA).
 The trainings are mandated for all varsity sports and club rugby teams by federal law.

-Prior to Kavanagh’s departure, trainings were co-facilitated by SAPR and Peer Health, a student-led organization that provides health supplies and engages in sexual violence advocacy work.
-The trainings for NCAA compliance consisted of activities and discussions about healthy behaviors and relationships on campus, peer health educator Maya Sachs ’27 wrote to the Record.
+Prior to Kavanagh’s departure, trainings were co-facilitated by SAPR and the peer educators, a group of students who engage in sexual violence advocacy work.
+The trainings for NCAA compliance consisted of activities and discussions about healthy behaviors and relationships on campus, peer educator Maya Sachs ’27 wrote to the Record.
 Until the SAPR office is restaffed, the trainings will now include only online segments, Kavanagh wrote to the Record.

 The College still remains compliant with the NCAA regulations, according to Vice President for Institutional Diversity, Equity and Inclusion Leticia S.E.
 Haynes ’99.